suresh1319/highway-delite/README.md

 ### Common Issues

 **Frontend not loading**:
-- Check if backend is running on port 3001
+- Check if backend is running on port 3001 (local) or deployed URL
-- Verify API_BASE_URL in `src/services/api.ts`
+- Verify VITE_API_URL in `.env` file
 - Check browser console for errors
+- Ensure `.env` file exists in root directory

 **Backend connection errors**:
 - Ensure MongoDB is running